Arbory Bar & Eatery

 With great views and even better food, this is one platform you won't mind getting delayed on.

-But the standout choice has to be the double cheeseburger.
-Word has it that the butcher makes the patties to Bennett's specifications, as to create the ultimate meat-to-fat ratio and — what's more — the perfect bread-to-beef proportions.
-While the beef patty is definitely the star of this gig, the bacon, brioche bun, mellow and creamy Monterey cheese, sundried tomato relish, slip of lettuce and pickle all work together to elevate this burger to superstar status.
-The accompanying crinkle cut fries complete the dish — or should we say, the wooden board.
+Arbory is open from 11am for riverside drinks and eats until late with a concise and well-chosen menu from ex-Trocadero (now Fatto) chef Nicolas Bennett.
+The offering is somewhat refined but still a little cheeky, focusing on sandwiches and burgers, such as its New England Lobster Roll, with shoestring fries and truffle salt and its fan-favourite double cheeseburger.
+Word has it that the butcher makes the patties to Bennett's specifications to create the ultimate meat-to-fat ratio and — what's more — the perfect bread-to-beef proportions.
+While the beef patty is definitely the star of this gig, the bacon, brioche bun, mellow and creamy Monterey cheese, sundried tomato relish, a slip of lettuce, and pickles all work together to elevate this burger to superstar status.
+The accompanying crinkle-cut fries complete the dish.
 And, from experience, more than one napkin is required.